jordiii1964/yardeninf/README.md

 ## Installation
 In order to run your service you need to run:

-python {TODO_service} --primary {main DB server of the region your in} --secondary {the DB ip in the other region}
+python -m {TODO_service path} --primary {The DB ip of your region} --secondary {The DB ip of your team member region}

-Once your done your service is up and ready to go.
+Once you are done your service is up and ready to go.

 ## Technical choices